 There are two common types of wiper materials you can choose for your car like graphite-coated rubber, silicone, with the former being more affordable, and the latter being longer-lasting.
+If you're buying replacements, make sure to go with a compatible blade for your car.
+It's also important to get the right type of wiper, choices range from standard to snazzier banana-type wipers.
 The price will vary depending on the aesthetics and type of wiper you opt for, but the material of the blade will determine the price you start with.
 If you find yourself in a pinch, and unable to buy some wipers, try using a degreasing agent such as dishwashing liquid in order to remove impurities from the rubber or silicone material on the wiper blades.

 Check and clean your headlights

 If you drive an older automobile, chances are your lights may be a little yellow from all the scratches that have accumulated over the years, or perhaps your bulbs aren’t as bright as before.
 In a rainstorm, lights are very important, especially on country roads where there are no external sources keeping the road lit.
 When it rains cats and dogs, the light will have to pass through many things, so ensure your lighting systems are up to par.

 You can polish and un-yellow the headlights of your car with the use of toothpaste or some polishing compound.
 If your lights are still dim, perhaps it is time to buy a new set of halogen bulbs in order to bring back the output to stock levels.
 If you have fog lamps, clean them, ensure they work, and use them accordingly.
 Also, check your rear lights as well.